Guide to Federal Direct Student Loans

 You are not required to apply for a PLUS loan prior to the start of the academic year and may do so after re-evaluating your financial need as the year progresses.

-More information about the PLUS Loan (including applying, terms and conditions) can be found at www.studentloans.gov.
-Please note that those wishing to borrow PLUS Loans must complete Entrance Counseling (EC) and Master Promissory Note (MPN) designed specifically for the PLUS Loan.
+More information about the PLUS Loan (including applying, terms and conditions) can be found at studentaid.gov.
+Please note that those wishing to borrow PLUS Loans must complete Entrance Counseling (EC), Master Promissory Note (MPN) designed specifically for the PLUS Loan and a PLUS credit counselling.

 What is my cost of attendance?